Reddlake/CSS-JS-CLOCK/README.md

 # First I decided to create a box with a width and a height of 400px.
 I used a small border at first to see the size I wished
 #
 #
-# Next I used flexbox to center the box so it would be in the center of the page
+# Next I used flexbox to center the box so it would be in the center of the page.
+#
+#
+# Now to change the square into a circle with a border radius property set with a 50% value
+#
+#
+# I had to made the face of the clock relative and the hands absolute to be able to move them within the clock and not change the size of the hands
+#
+#
+# Putting a transform of translate 5px on the clock face I was able to show the full length of the clock hands